-For nearly the past two decades, the UI Hospitals and Clinics Otolaryngology Department has been ranked in the top three in the country by its peers.
+For nearly the past two decades, the University of Iowa Hospitals & Clinics Otolaryngology department has been ranked in the top programs in the country by its peers.

 Treatment and services are available for: